 Life Time’s Results & Statistics

-There are several ways that fitness email marketing contributed to an increase in profits.
+There are several ways that email marketing contributed to an increase in their gym profits.
 Firstly it increased staff productivity which saved money.
 Then it also improved member acquisition and engagement which increased revenue…

 More Efficiency + More Engagement = More Profit